funql/funql-docs/docs/learn/fields/functions.md

 ### millisecond

-The `millisecond` function has the following signature:
+The `millisecond` function returns the millisecond component of a `DateTime` parameter value as an integer from 0 to 999.

 ```funql
 millisecond(field: DateTime): Integer
 ```

-The `millisecond` function returns the millisecond component of a `DateTime` parameter value.
-The millisecond is given as an integer, ranging from 0 to 999.

 For example: